svelte-plugins/viewable/README.md

 - **on:intersect**: Fired when an intersection change occurs and the element is intersecting (type `IntersectionObserverEntry`)
 - **on:complete**: Fired when all rules have been executed

+## Development

+Read the [Contributions](CONTRIBUTING.md) for instructions on how to setup your development environment.

+## Contributing

+Contributions are always welcome and appreciated.
+Before contributing, please read the [Code of Conduct](COC.md).

 ## Changelog

 [Changelog](CHANGELOG.md)